shayandavoodii/OnlinePortfolioSelection.jl/README.md

 julia> opsmethods()
 ```
 <div align="justify">
 In summary, the names of all implemented algorithms are represented in lowercase letters.
-Each strategy returns an object of type [`OPSAlgorithm`](https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/funcs/#OnlinePortfolioSelection.OPSAlgorithm), encapsulating the following fields:
+Each strategy returns an object of type <a href="https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/funcs/#OnlinePortfolioSelection.OPSAlgorithm"><code>OPSAlgorithm</code></a>, encapsulating the following fields:
 </div>

 ```julia